-Uncommon (1 to 10 animals / 1,000 animals treated): Lethargy a,b , Anorexia a,b Vomiting a,b , Diarrhoea a,b Rare (1 to 10 animals / 10,000 animals treated): Hypoadrenocorticism c Hypersalivation d , Bloated d , Ataxia d , Muscle tremor d Skin disorders d Renal insufficiency e Arthritis e Weakness a,b Very rare (<1 animal / 10,000 animals treated, including isolated reports): Adrenal necrosis f Sudden death a associated with iatrogenic hypoadrenocorticism, particularly if monitoring is not adequate (see section 4.9); generally reversible within a variable period following withdrawal of treatment.
+Uncommon Lethargy a,b , Anorexia a,b , Vomiting a,b , Diarrhoea a,b (1 to 10 animals / 1,000 animals treated): Rare Hypoadrenocorticism c , Hypersalivation d , Bloated d , (1 to 10 animals / 10,000 animals treated): Ataxia d , Muscle tremor d , Skin disorders d , Renal insufficiency e , Arthritis e Very rare Weakness b , Adrenal necrosis f , Sudden death (<1 animal / 10,000 animals treated, including isolated reports): &lt;sup>a associated with iatrogenic hypoadrenocorticism, particularly if monitoring is not adequate (see section 3.9); generally reversible within a variable period following withdrawal of treatment.

-b has been seen in dogs treated with trilostane in the absence of evidence of hypoadrenocorticism.

-- c including Acute Addisonian Crisis (collapse) (see section 4.10). - d mild - e unmasked by treatment with the product due to a reduction in endogenous corticosteroid levels.

-f may result in hypoadrenocorticism

 Corticosteroid withdrawal syndrome or hypocortisolaemia should be distinguished from hypoadrenocorticism by evaluation of serum electrolytes.
 Reporting adverse events is important.
 It allows continuous safety monitoring of a veterinary medicinal product.
 Reports should be sent, preferably via a veterinarian, to either the marketing authorisation holder or its local representative or the national competent authority via the national reporting system.
 See the package leaflet for respective contact details.

-3.7 Use during pregnancy, lactation or lay

-Pregnancy and lactation:
+3.7 Use during pregnancy, lactation or lay Pregnancy and lactation:

 Do not use in pregnant or lactating bitches.

-Fertility:

-Do not use in any animals intended for breeding.

-3.8 Interactions with other medicinal products and other forms of interaction

-The possibility of interactions with other medicinal products has not been specifically studied.
+Fertility: Do not use in any animals intended for breeding.
+3.8 Interactions with other medicinal products and other forms of interaction The possibility of interactions with other medicinal products has not been specifically studied.
 Given that hyperadrenocorticism tends to occur in older dogs, many will be receiving concurrent medication.
 In clinical studies, no interactions were observed.

-The risk of hyperkalaemia developing should be considered if trilostane is used in conjunction with potassium-sparing diuretics or ACE inhibitors.
-The concurrent use of such drugs should be subject to a risk-benefit analysis by the veterinary surgeon, as there have been a few reports of deaths (including sudden death) in dogs when treated concurrently with trilostane and an ACE inhibitor.

-3.9 Administration routes and dosage

-For oral use.
+The risk of hyperkalaemia developing should be considered if trilostane is used in conjunction with potassium-sparing diuretics or ACE inhibitors. &lt;sup>b Has been seen in dogs treated with trilostane in the absence of evidence of hypoadrenocorticism. &lt;sup>c including Acute Addisonian Crisis (collapse) (see section 3.10). d mild e unmasked by treatment with the product due to a reduction in endogenous corticosteroid levels. f may result in hypoadrenocorticism The concurrent use of such drugs should be subject to a risk-benefit analysis by the veterinary surgeon, as there have been a few reports of deaths (including sudden death) in dogs when treated concurrently with trilostane and an ACE inhibitor.
+3.9 Administration routes and dosage For oral use.

 The starting dose for treatment is approximately 2 mg/kg, based on available combinations of capsule sizes.
 Administer once daily, with food.
 To ensure a correct dosage, body weight should be determined as accurately as possible.

-Titrate the dose according to individual response, as determined by monitoring (see below).
+Titrate the dose according to individual response as determined by monitoring (see below).
 If a dose increase is required, use combinations of capsule sizes to slowly increase the once daily dose.
 A wide range of capsule sizes enables optimum dosing for the individual dog.
 Administer the lowest dose necessary to control the clinical signs.
 Ultimately, if symptoms are not adequately controlled for an entire 24 hour inter-dose period, consider increasing the total daily dose by up to 50% and dividing it equally between morning and evening doses.
 Do not divide or open capsules.

 A small number of animals may require doses significantly in excess of 10 mg per kg body weight per day.
 In these situations appropriate additional monitoring should be implemented.
 Monitoring: